SSSD/sssd.github.io/docs/users/troubleshooting.md

 # Debugging and troubleshooting SSSD

 This document should help users who are trying to troubleshoot why their SSSD setup is not working as expected.
-After following the steps described here, the user should be able to either fix the configuration themselves or provide the developers/support a complete set of debug information to follow on in a <span data-role="doc">bug report \<reporting_bugs\></spanor on the [user support list](https://lists.fedorahosted.org/admin/lists/sssd-users.lists.fedorahosted.org/).
+After following the steps described here, the user should be able to either fix the configuration themselves or provide the developers/support a complete set of debug information to follow on in a bug report  on the [user support list](https://lists.fedorahosted.org/admin/lists/sssd-users.lists.fedorahosted.org/).

 The SSSD provides two major features - obtaining information about users and authenticating users.
 Each of these hooks into different system APIs and should be viewed separately.
 However, a successful authentication can only be performed when the information about a user can be retrieved, so if authentication doesn't work in your case, please make sure you can at least obtain info from about the user with `getent passwd $user` and `id`.